-Since 1996, nearly 800 researchers have come to IsoCamp to be trained in the fundamental environmental and biological theory underlying abiotic and biotic processes that fractionate isotopes and the broad spectrum of ecological and environmental applications of stable isotope analysis in the biological, geological, and anthropological sciences.
-After 24 years at the University of Utah, IsoCamp will move to the University of New Mexico in August 2021.
+Since 1996, nearly 800 researchers have attended IsoCamp to be trained in the fundamental abiotic and biotic processes that fractionate isotopes and the broad spectrum of applications of stable isotope analysis in the biological, geological, and anthropological sciences.
+After 24 years at the University of Utah, IsoCamp moved to the University of New Mexico Center for Stable Isotopes in August 2021.

 The first IsoCamp was in 1996 at the University of Utah.
 Through collaborations already years in the making, the need for a specialized course in stable isotopes and their application in environmental and ecological studies became apparent.
 The first class was small, but enthusiastic.
 Each class has brought together faculty from different universities and representing multiple disciplines.